ibm-cloud-docs/containers/cs_clusters.md

   1. From the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external} menu bar, click **Manage > Access (IAM)**.
   2. Click the **Users** page, and then from the table, select yourself.
   3. From the **Access policies** tab, confirm that you [have the required permissions to create clusters](/docs/containers?topic=containers-access_reference#cluster_create_permissions).
-  <p class="tip">Make sure that your account administrator does not assign you the **Administrator** platform role at the same time as scoping the access policy to a namespace.</p>
+  <p class="tip">Make sure that your account administrator does not assign you the **Administrator** platform access role at the same time as scoping the access policy to a namespace.</p>

 4. If your account uses multiple resource groups, figure out your account's strategy for [managing resource groups](/docs/containers?topic=containers-users#resource_groups).
   * The cluster is created in the resource group that you target when you log in to {{site.data.keyword.cloud_notm}}.
 If you do not target a resource group, the default resource group is automatically targeted.
 Free clusters are created in the `default` resource group.